Help Center/Cloud Container Engine/Best Practices/Networking/Connecting a Cluster to the Peer VPC Through an Enterprise Router

 ping 192.168.0.131

-If the following information is displayed, the network is accessible.
+If information similar to the following is displayed, the network is accessible.

 Figure 6 Viewing the command output